Wondering how we're different? Read 10 great reasons to choose ART SMART. Learn More

 The translation of a three-dimensional world into two dimensions

-Private tours for 1 - 4 people in your group booked online* are $190 per hour (a 5% discount over tours booked via email or phone).
+Private tours for 1 – 4 people in your group booked online* start at $200 per hour (a 5% discount over tours booked via email or phone).
 All tours have a two-hour minimum.
 Additional people and/or additional time have an additional fee.
 Museum admission needs to be added for each person.
 This is added during your booking.
 We will get your tickets ahead of time for you.
-So you can skip the lines.
+So you can skip the lines!

-* For those who need a bit more service via email and phone, our pricing is $200 per hour for 1 – 4 people.
+* For those who need a bit more service via email and phone, our pricing begins at $200 per hour for 1 – 4 people.
 Larger groups are $50 per adult, $25 per child.